louisb0/btree/README.md

  30.96 │    └──jmp          2ad
 ```

 It seems like we're struggling to predict the `while` condition while traversing the B-tree.
 If we knew the height in advance then we could completely remove branches and have the compiler unroll a fixed size loop, addressing this bottleneck.
+A B+ tree is perfect for this; our target will always be a leaf node, meaning we can compute at compile-time exactly how many iterations of the loop we need to run.